 While balancing looks at the amount of air, it does not evaluate the quality of the air.
 First of all, fresh-air intakes should never be located near an outdoor pollutant source, such as a dumpster or bus drop-off area.
 In addition, there are filters in every ventilation system that must be maintained regularly.
 The filters are rated for effectiveness using a MERV rating, with the higher the rating corresponding to a greater percentage of particles captured.
 For example, the LEED Green Building Rating System requires a MERV rating of 13 or higher (scale of 1-16).
 Filter choice should be discussed with a professional, as higher MERV rated filters can restrict air flow.

 Air flow is extremely important to the overall functioning of the system.
-If the fresh-air is supplied from the ceiling, then often return air grilles (exhaust) are located lower in the space in walls or cabinets.
+If the fresh air is supplied from the ceiling, then return air grilles (exhaust) are often located lower in the space in walls or cabinets.
 It is not uncommon to see furniture, books or posters blocking the grills.
 This chokes the system and prevents it from working at capacity.

 While not often part of a school ventilation system, controlling humidity levels is also important to our health.
-When it is to dry, inhabitants can experience nose-bleeds or dry coughs.
+When it is too dry, inhabitants can experience nosebleeds or dry coughs.
 Excessive humidity, on the other hand, can provide an environment conducive for mold growth.
 This can be a real issue in the summer months, when warm moist air can enter the building and condense on cool building surfaces.